igordertigor/website-blog/docs/posts/2023-08-30-semantic-versioning-and-semv.md

 important information about the changes that go along with a software release.
 I then introduced semv as a tool to automatically create version identifiers by parsing commit messages.

+Do you do semantic versioning in your own projects?
+Do you find it useful?
+Do you use any tooling for it?
+If so what are the tools you use?
+Do you think that the "no write" policy of semv is a good thing?
+Please let me know in the comments.